coderjareczek/MiniCity/README.md

 # MiniCity

-### This is a public repository of a university project - a city simulator.
+### This is a public repository for a university project - a city simulator.
 ### For more details check documentation (partly written in Polish).